okta/okta.github.io/_source/_posts/2019-03-12-oauth2-spring-security-guide.md

 ## Create an OpenID Connect Application

 Okta is a SaaS (software-as-service) authentication and authorization provider.
 We provide free accounts to developers so they can develop OIDC apps with no fuss.
-Head \over to [developer.okta.com](https://developer.okta.com/signup) and sign up for an account.
+Head over to [developer.okta.com](https://developer.okta.com/signup/) and sign up for an account.
 After you've verified your email, log in and perform the following steps:

 * Go to **Application** > **Add Application**.
-* Select application type **Web**.
+* Select application type **Web** and click **Next**.
-* Click **Next**.
 * Give the app a name.
 I named mine "Spring Boot OAuth".
 * Under **Login redirect URIs** change the value to `http://localhost:8080/login/oauth2/code/okta`.
 The rest of the default values will work.
 * Click **Done**.